EllieBowler/optimising-sample-designs/README.md

 - **Fragmentation Metric Maps**: Maps showing some feature of fragmentation.
 The example files include:
   - DistanceToEdgeLog2.tif: Log 2 transformed distance to edge (m, up to a maximum of 1024m)
   - FragmentAreaLog10.tif: Log 10 transformed fragment area (ha)

+### Other Inputs
+Extra inputs which can be specified by the user include:
+- **Number of sample sites**: ```nsp``` should be an integer value specifying the desired number of sites
+- **Number of bins**: ```n_bins``` an integer value specifying the number of intervals the range of a metric should be broken into

 ## Running demo files

-The .ipynb files in this repository provide code demonstrations, and can be run remotely via Google Colaboratory.
+The .ipynb files in this repository provide code demonstrations using the example files listed above, and can be run remotely via Google Colaboratory.
 This allows users to explore the code, load their own files, and generate designs without the need to download or install python or any extra libraries.
 To run these demo files please first [download the test files here](https://github.com/EllieBowler/optimising-sample-designs/raw/master/test_files.zip) and then follow [these instructions](https://github.com/EllieBowler/optimising-sample-designs/raw/master/jupyter-colab-instructions.pdf) to get set up.

 ### Package list